Selected Sundials of North America

 St. Louis Missouri USA Obelisk or Vertical Gnomon Dial 885

 The obelisk is constructed of North Carolina pink granite.
 At the base it is 18 x 16 inches and soars 18 feet into the sky.
-The obelisk displays a cross in its own shadow at solar noon on three days each year – the vernal equinox on about March 21, the summer solstice on about June 21, and the autumnal equinox on about September 22.
+The obelisk displays a cross in its own shadow at solar noon on two days each year – the summer solstice on about June 21, and the winter solstice on about December 21.
+William Conrad Severson (1924-1999) was a St. Louis sculptor whose public artwork celebrated the sun.
+Examples are Solaris located at TECO Plaza in Tampa FL, Cosmos located in Saudi Arabia, and the sculptures of Les Danseuses and Primogenesis, both located in Clayton MO.
+Severson designed and had built the memorial obelisk for his family grave site, where he now rests as well.

 St. Louis Missouri USA Horizontal Dial Dial 883